imartov/fabrique_smsending/README.md

 ## Features

+The service has the following useful functions and features that should make your work easier:

 - **Timezone**.
 When creating or updating a Sending object, you must specify the date and time of the start of the sending and the end of the sending without taking into account the client's time zone.
 The code itself transforms times into the appropriate time zone for each client that matches the filters.
 Thus, you just need to indicate the start and end time of the mailing, and the service itself will take care that at the specified time for each client, taking into account his time zone, the mailing starts at the specified time and ends.